vijayraavi/NetworkMonitoring/AzureCT/PerformanceTesting.md

 THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; INCREMENTAL AZURE COSTS INCURRED THROUGH USE OF THIS SOFTWARE; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 <!--Image References-->
-[0]: ./media/AzureCTAvailability.png "AzureCT Availability Test Diagram"
+[0]: ./media/AzureCTPerformance.png "AzureCT Performance Test Diagram"
-[1]: ./media/AzureCTPerformance.png "AzureCT Performance Test Diagram"
+[1]: ./media/PowerShellTenSeconds.png "Ten-Second Performance Test"

 <!--Link References-->
 [iPerf] http://iPerf.fr